-Explore the best trails near Corona with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Corona with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 it was awful, it stunk and very short walk. cool to see all the graffiti but that's all. waste of time.

 This is a great Hike for Beginner's and Waterfall enthusiats.
 Use Google maps to get to this location.
 It will lead you to a residential block and you'll be like where the F am I, lol.
 There will be a Moron picketed fence on the left of the North side.
 Walk on the right side behind the house.
 This will lead you to the Trail itself.